phideg/neptungen/README.md

 The goal of neptungen is to be easy to use and minutes to set up even if you aren't an experienced web developer.

-But probably the real reason for neptungen was the desire to learn programming in Rust.
-So over time the code will hopefully get more idiomatic.

 # How does it work

 It turns a directory tree containing one markdown file per directory into a static website.
 The look and feel of the generated website is controlled via [liquid](https://shopify.github.io/liquid/) templates.